Installation and Upgrade

 Installation

-The monitor is distributed from a docker content trust server and is installed as follows:
+The monitor is distributed from our docker server and is installed as follows:

 -